soudev/knowledge.mine/stuff/frontend.javascript.bibliotecas.ui.md

 * [[GitHub] trifacta / vega](https://github.com/trifacta/vega) - A visualization grammar

   * [Vega](http://trifacta.github.io/vega/) - is a visualization grammar, a declarative format for creating, saving and sharing visualization designs.
 With Vega you can describe data visualizations in a JSON format, and generate interactive views using either HTML5 Canvas or SVG.

+* [[GitHub] HumbleSoftware / Flotr2](https://github.com/HumbleSoftware/Flotr2) - Graphs and Charts for Canvas in JavaScript

 #### Mapas